abdulhamidalthaljy/resume-generator-with-ai-full-system/README.md

 - Fill in your information using the form
 - Use AI generation for intelligent content creation
 - Preview your resume in real-time
+- Save your resume (auto-saved to database)
-- Save and download as PDF
+- Use "Save as PDF" to download

 ### 3. Real-Time Features